MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 62: 07.12.19
+* Not working... again.
+And I can't continue the course...
+I even downloaded the source files without luck.
+Did some Scrimba instead.

 ## Day 61: 06.12.19
 * Not been coding a lot today, but I've been working with responsive design, user interface and design.
 We sent the design to a customer.
 Had a lot of discussions.
 I felt that I contributed pretty well.